All About Attic Insulation

 A reputable, certified contractor is well-positioned to recommend the type of attic insulation that is ideal for your specific situation.
 In some homes, it is possible to simply add new insulation to the existing insulation.
 In other residences, it may be necessary to remove old insulation that is either wet and compressed or contaminated by mold or mildew.

-Batts and rolls - This type of insulation, usually made of fiberglass, mineral wool or cotton, comes in pre-cut widths that fit between joists with standard spacing.
+This type of insulation, usually made of fiberglass, mineral wool, or cotton, comes in pre-cut widths that fit between joists with standard spacing.
 Some batts and rolls include a foil or paper backing that serves as a vapor barrier, while others are non-faced.

 Time-consuming cutting is required for attics with lots of irregularly shaped spaces.
 Some things just can’t be avoided, like exhaust fans and junction boxes.
 Installation is also difficult in attics with smaller spaces that are tricky to access.
 Even the most disciplined worker may find it difficult to accurately cut each piece to size.
 Any gaps compromise the insulating value of the project.

-Rigid foam - Three types of rigid foam are also used as attic insulators - expanded polystyrene (EPS), extruded polystyrene (XPS) and polyisocyanurate (Polyiso).
-All three offer relatively high R-values per inch, with Polyiso the highest.
+Three types of rigid foam are also used as attic insulators – expanded polystyrene (EPS), extruded polystyrene (XPS), and polyisocyanurate (Polyiso).
+All three offer relatively high R-values per inch, with Polyiso being the highest.
 However, the thicknesses required to reach the high R-values may be cost-prohibitive.
 All three types of rigid foam typically cost more than loose-fill insulation, although EPS is the least expensive of the three.
 Installation expenses drive costs higher.
 Water-resistant XPS panels have high compressive strength, making them a more common choice for below-grade insulation of basement walls and foundations.

 Potential Energy Savings